Post-Secondary Facilitator Certificate

 - The program focuses on the adult learner, and is ideal for:

 - Individuals who wish to teach at post-secondary schools such as career centers, technical institutes, correctional facilities, and community colleges; and

 - Individuals who wish to become administrators at the post-secondary school level.

-- The program is delivered online by faculty of Indiana State University's College of Technology.
+- The program is delivered online by faculty of Indiana State University's Bailey College of Engineering and Technology.
 On-campus visits are not required.

 - Students will be awarded a certificate after completing five courses (15 credits).
-Credit earned in the certificate program may be applied toward the ACE (Adult Career Education) Bachelor Degree Completion Program.
+Credit earned in the certificate program may be applied toward the online Organizational Leadership and Supervision (OLS) Bachelor Degree-Completion Program.

 - Depending on the semester of entry, students can complete the post-secondary facilitator certificate in two to three semesters (excluding summer terms).